Renato776/RTree/README.md

     RTree
   </li>
 </ul>
+The other classes held in this package are meant to be used internally and is not recommended to import any of them.
+The RTree class is meant to channel all possible user requests from this package. <br>
-After importing those, you'd easily be able to encode/decode your data structures.
+You can easily be able to encode/decode your data structures with the 3 classes mentioned above.
 To do so, you can make use of the functions:
 <ul>
   <li>